A Region-based Randers Geodesic Approach for Image Segmentation: Region-based Randers Geodesic Formalism

 as $\ve\to 0^+$.
-We have taken advantage of the fact that the global perturbation $\eta$ is expressed as the sum of the local perturbations $\eta_m$, as illustrated on \cref{fig_shortcut}b, and that the first order differential of is linear.
-The coefficients $a_\gS,b_\gS \in C^0( \bT, \bR^2)$ are expressed in terms of $\cC_\gS$, $\cM$, $\omega_\gS$ and of their first order derivatives.
-(Because $\cC_\gS$ is a geodesic, see Eq.~\eqref{eq:locally_geodesic}, it has bounded curvature, see Eq.~\cref{prop:geodesic_curvature}, hence is continuously differentiable.
+We have used the fact that the global perturbation $\eta$ is expressed as the sum of the local perturbations $\eta_m$, as illustrated on \cref{fig_shortcut}b, and the linearity of the first order differential of $\cF^\gS$ at $\cC_\gS$.
+The coefficients $a_\gS,b_\gS \in C^0( \bT, \bR^2)$ can be expressed in terms of $\cC_\gS$, $\cM$, $\omega_\gS$ and of their first order derivatives.
+(Because $\cC_\gS$ is a geodesic, see Eq.~\eqref{eq:locally_geodesic}, it has bounded curvature, hence is continuously differentiable - the curvature bound follows from \cref{prop:bounded_curvature} and the fact that the smooth change of variables $\Phi$ maps the convex band $\bR\times ]-U,U[$ onto the tubular domain $\rT$ where $\cC_\gS$ lies, as in the proof of \cref{th:geodesic_tubular}.
 The fields $\cM$ and $\omega_\gS$ are continuously differentiable by assumption.
 The term $d_{\partial \gS}(\cC_\gS+\ve \eta)^2 = \cO(\ve^2)$ from Eq.~\eqref{eq:rander_stokes} is absent from the Taylor expansion since it is of second order.)

 In addition,

 in view of the definition \eqref{eq:diver_SS} of $D$, and of the upper bound on the Euclidean distance $d_{\partial\gS}(\cC_\gS(t)+\ve \eta(t)) \leq |\ve \eta(t)| \leq \ve \|\eta\|_\infty$, for any $t\in \bT$ and any $\ve \in [0,1]$.
 Finally